-The secret alchemy that allows complex and all consuming works of art, food and drink to exhilarate even the most jaded of observers is sought after by every artisan.
-Elegance sometimes needs many moving parts and nuances to be properly communicated.
+The secret alchemy that allows complex and all-consuming art, food, and drink to exhilarate even the most jaded of observers is sought after by every artisan.
+Elegance sometimes needs many moving parts and nuances to be appropriately communicated.

-The eternal conundrum of simple and complex are expressed perfectly in the classic Gin and Tonic.
+The classic Gin and Tonic cocktail expresses the eternal problem of simplicity and complexity perfectly.
 After much research from your faithful gin steward, we find that there are infinite versions of the perfect gin and tonic, and it’s great fun experimenting with them all.

-The G and T, as with most special things, has quite a charming little history.
-Alcohol history always being part legend, the agreed upon facts are that British Soldiers in colonial India mixed gin with quinine water.
+As with most extraordinary things, the Gin and Tonic cocktail has quite a fascinating little history.
+Alcohol history has always been a part of legend; the agreed-upon facts are that British Soldiers in colonial India mixed gin with quinine water.
 The quinine is the ingredient to note-an extract of the South American chinchona tree bark.
-It was known to combat the common issue of malaria once they arrived for their tour of duty, while a squeeze of the lime found in this distant land became a necessity for any right thinking soldier who wanted to survive a long sea voyage.
+It was known to combat the common issue of malaria once they arrived for their tour of duty.
+At the same time, a squeeze of the lime found in this distant land became a necessity for any right-thinking soldier who wanted to survive a long sea voyage.

-Though a bit of a task to pronounce, chinchona bark holds an important place is the world of thoughtful beverage culture.
-It’s also central ingredient in the delicate and bright Lillet (known for years as tonic wine, as it were), a beautiful liqueur which has seen a craft driven resurgence in the last two decades.
+Though a bit of a task to pronounce, chinchona bark is essential in thoughtful beverage culture.
+It’s also a central ingredient in the delicate and bright Lillet (known for years as tonic wine, as it were), a beautiful liqueur that has seen a craft-driven resurgence in the last two decades.

-The beverage came stateside in the 1930’s, and was noted in “The Gentleman’s Companion (an indispensable book for any bon vivant) to “combat fevers, real or alleged”.
-Automation and industrialization saw a decline in medicinal tonic waters, and on through the latter 20th century, the gin and tonic became mostly out of fashion.
-Thus, tonic water usually tasted acrid, overly sweet and, in a word, dusty.
+The beverage came stateside in the 1930s and was noted in “The Gentleman’s Companion (an indispensable book for any bon vivant) to “combat fevers, real or alleged.”
+Automation and industrialization saw a decline in medicinal tonic waters, and through the latter 20th century, the gin and tonic became primarily out of fashion.
+Thus, tonic water usually tasted acrid, overly sweet, and, in a word, dusty.

 - First off, select the world’s perfect gin.
-That should be the easiest task of all, I do purport.
+That should be the most straightforward task of all; I do purport.
 It will be in a purple bottle and have a rendering of the world’s most famous country home upon it.

-- Secondly, find a quality tonic water.
+- Secondly, find quality tonic water.
 Classic Schweppes will get the job done, but a craft version in a glass vessel brings up the production value in aesthetics and flavor.
-Fever Tree Indian Tonic Water is the exceedingly agreed upon standard bearer of the category.
-If you want to really take your highball to the great beyond, a homemade tonic water will satisfy, impress and leave much room for dialing in the flavors you like best.*** (Link to my classic tonic recipe)
+Fever Tree Indian Tonic Water is an exceedingly agreed upon the standard bearer of the category.
+If you want to take your highball to the great beyond, homemade tonic water will satisfy, impress and leave much room for dialing in the flavors you like best.*** (Link to my classic tonic recipe)

-- A tenured ginfluencer reminded me of an indespensible component: “The perfect G&T starts with ice, lots of it!
-My glass preference is a stemless copa”.
+- A tenured ginfluencer reminded me of an indispensable component: “The perfect Gin and Tonic starts with ice, lots of it!
+My glass preference is a stemless Copa”.
 Take a look at the beautiful renditions at @ginsquares on Instagram.
 I would not bet against her highball acumen.

 - Last is certainly not least here: garnish, garnish, garnish.
-With all beverages, the garnish needs to play a complimentary role in the drink without overtaking it.
+With all beverages, the garnish must play a complementary role in the drink without overtaking it.
 It should be quietly indispensable.
-Lime is most iconic (its vitamin C content was protection against scurvy, though my friends in the UK tell me that a lemon is the citrus of choice.
+Lime is most iconic; its vitamin C content was protection against scurvy, though my friends in the UK tell me that lemon is the citrus of choice.
 Do try both.
-For 21st century craft aficionados, herbs like rosemary, sage and thyme dance well with grapefruit, clementine and valencia orange.
-Even berries get into the act, and each garnish serves to make the original drink more and more appetizing.
+For 21st-century craft aficionados, herbs like rosemary, sage, and thyme dance well with grapefruit, clementine, and Valencia orange.
+Even berries get into the act, and each garnish makes the original drink more and more unique.

-The ratio and glassware that I enjoy best is served in the tradition of New York City’s Milk and Honey:
+The ratio and glassware that I enjoy best are served in the tradition of New York City’s Milk and Honey:

 2.5 ounces of Highclere Castle Gin, served in a rocks glass with a giant, clear ice chunk.

 The gin and tonic has always held existential implications for me.
-Something so simple, that started as a preventive measure has morphed into infinitely grand versions with many options, yet still elegantly simple.
-Less is more and more is more when it comes to this little heavenly highball.
-The G and T evokes the easy company of old friends that have improved station in life and are able to look back at the lean years with fondness while cleverly enjoying the abundance that success has brought.
+Something so simple that started as a preventive measure has morphed into infinitely grand versions with many options, yet still elegantly simple.
+Less is more and more is more when it comes to this heavenly highball.
+The Gin and Tonic evokes the easy company of old friends that have improved their station in life and can look back at the lean years with fondness while cleverly enjoying the abundance that success has brought.